TSJ280591/Vertx-CodeTest/README.md

-# KRY code assignment
+# Code assignment

-One of our developers built a simple service poller.
-The service consists of a backend service written in Vert.x (https://vertx.io/) that keeps a list of services (defined by a URL), and periodically does a HTTP GET to each and saves the response ("OK" or "FAIL").
+A backend service written in Vert.x (https://vertx.io/) that keeps a list of services (defined by a URL), and periodically does a HTTP GET to each and saves the response ("OK" or "FAIL") to a database.
+Here we are using the Sqlite db.

-Unfortunately, the original developer din't finish the job, and it's now up to you to complete the thing.
-Some of the issues are critical, and absolutely need to be fixed for this assignment to be considered complete.
-There is also a wishlist of features in two separate tracks - if you have time left, please choose *one* of the tracks and complete as many of those issues as you can.

-Critical issues (required to complete the assignment):

-- Whenever the server is restarted, any added services disappear
+# Completed Issues

+ - Added services persists across server restarts
-- There's no way to delete individual services
+ - Option to Delete individual services
-- We want to be able to name services and remember when they were added
+ - Able to name services and remember when they were added
-- The HTTP poller is not implemented
+ - The HTTP poller implementation is completed
+ - Protect the poller from misbehaving services (for example services responding really slowly)
+ - Service URL's are validated before saving into DB

+Frontend/Web track:
+ - Option to Delete services

+# Pending Issue

 Frontend/Web track:
 - We want full create/update/delete functionality for services